ssbc/patchcore/README.md

 - `sync` a function that returns an ordinary javascript value, such as a string or number.
 Usually a simple utility function.
 - `async` a function that takes a callback, and does IO.
 It may query the database or publish a message.
 - `pull` returns [pull-stream](https://github.com/pull-stream/pull-stream) [source](https://github.com/pull-stream/pull-stream#source-readable-stream-that-produces-values), [sink](https://github.com/pull-stream/pull-stream#sink-reader-or-writable-stream-that-consumes-values), or [through](https://github.com/pull-stream/pull-stream#through).
 Sometimes pull type returns a function that then creates a pull stream.
-- `obs` return a [mutant observable](https://github.com/mmckegg/mutant#readme) this is generally for things that change in real time or may load slowly, and you usually want to display them as a single thing (i.e. number of likes, or an avatar name). sometimes obs really just wrap async methods, but obs play more nicely with mutant than async functions do.
+- `obs` sometimes, return a [mutant observable](https://github.com/mmckegg/mutant#readme) this is generally for things that change in real time or may load slowly, and you usually want to display them as a single thing (i.e. number of likes, or an avatar name). sometimes obs really just wrap async methods, but obs play more nicely with mutant than async functions do, other times `obs` functions directly expose a obs, or expose a function that you pass the listener to.
 - `html` returns an HtmlElement this may have dynamic behaviour.

 ## license